-The second trial is broken up so you can more easily look at the pieces.
+The third trial is broken up so you can more easily look at the pieces.
 This case is a stipulated verdict in the case so there is no damages/harm testimony.
 The case deals solely with the question of who was negligent in the car accident.

 The plaintiff alleged that a tanker-trailer carrying fuel oil cut him off in traffic, causing him to swerve into the adjacent lane, where he was struck from the rear by another vehicle.
 He filed suit against the owner of the tanker truck and the driver of the vehicle that struck him from the rear.

 The defendants claimed that the plaintiff was responsible for the car accident.
 The case was tried on the issue of liability only, pursuant to a stipulated verdict agreement.